 If road conditions contribute to an accident while on a motorcycle and injuries are sustained to the motorcyclist, consult a lawyer immediately.
 Since roads are cared for by either a state, city or county entity a claim must be filed immediately.
 In California, any claim against the county, state or city must be filed within six months or a person is forever barred from recovery.

-The Law Offices of Edward A. Smith has handled road defect claims since 1982 and would be more than happy to help you.
+The Edward A Smith Law Offices has handled road defect claims since 1982 and would be more than happy to help you.
 To get you started, you may want to take advantage of a free consultation, either in person or on the phone to discuss your options.
 We can be reached at (916) 921-6400 or you can e-mail the founder, Edward Smith, at email@example.com.
 If you would like to get an idea of what our past clients are saying, see our Yelp page.